This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350 degrees F.
+- Preheat oven to 350 degrees F. Butter a 9X13 inch baking dish or spray with nonstick cooking spray; set aside.

 Make Meatballs:

 - Mix together bread crumbs, eggs, milk, 1/2 cup Romano, and parsley in a large mixing bowl.
-Add beef, salt, and black pepper and mix until everything is evenly combined, being careful not to overwork the beef.
+Add beef, Italian seasoning, salt, and black pepper and mix until everything is evenly combined, being careful not to overwork the beef.

 - Roll mixture into cocktail size meatballs then roll each one into flour then shaking off the excess.